 Converting your business entity through a Texas plan of conversion often involves much less hassle than dissolving your company and starting again.

 A business may want to change its type of registered entity form for any number of reasons.
 For example, a limited liability company (LLC) may want to turn itself into a corporation to take advantage of different tax benefits.

 Owners may even want to become a corporation to be able to provide employees with equity in the company or to more easily attract outside investors.

 Conversely, a corporation might seek to convert to an LLC to have more business flexibility and to avoid the need to please many shareholders.
 It may also want to enjoy the benefits of LLC pass-through taxation.
 Conversions also occur to avoid the onerous administrative and paperwork burdens that come with incorporation.

-A Texas entity conversion has several steps.
-One of those steps includes the Texas plan of conversion.
 To convert your LLC to a corporation (or vice versa):

 - Review your entity’s formation documents;

 - File a Certificate of Conversion with the Texas Secretary of State;

 - Include the Certificate of Account Status with your filing; and